rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/a_lending_02_setup_blueprints.md

 * Name the blueprint “homeowners-insurance-application”
 * Click “Add to Project” and “Add to existing project”, add add this new blueprint to our project named “my-lending-project”.
 * Click “Save and exit blueprint prompt”
 * Examine the results from the blueprint.
+Note that BDA has read all the fields from the form.
+Depending on your initial prompt, you should see more than 40 fields extracted.
+If you see fewer than 40, you can tweak the wording of the initial prompt, or choose "Manually create blueprint" and specify each field you want to extract.

-Note that BDA has read all the fields from the form (31 fields in total).
-It has also been able to distinguish the primary applicant from the co-applicant, for example extracting two Drivers License IDs: primary_applicant_drivers_license and co_applicant_drivers_license.
+Note that BDA has also been able to distinguish the primary applicant from the co-applicant, for example extracting two Drivers License IDs: primary_applicant_drivers_license and co_applicant_drivers_license.
 Note on the original form these two fields have identical labels “Drivers License Number”.

 <img src="../../assets/screenshots/AWS_Console_Screenshot_7_-_extraction_complete.png" width="800" />